 (Image Source: Apple)

 Why is it important today?
 In this oversaturated market, keeping customers engaged with your product or service requires a deeper understanding of their intrinsic needs.

 This year, we can expect an increase in demand for behavioural design to increase product engagement and retention.
 This technique will likely be emphasized on to encourage behaviour changes among users to help organizations determine new design strategies for improving their customer lifetime value.

 Motion design is proven to tell a better story than static images or text on a website.
 With better technology, motion interfaces including 3D graphics have grown to the point where lagging is reduced to a minimum despite a lot of movement.

 Obviously, micro interactions aren’t new, but as the years go by, it is definitely becoming a growing trend.
 Extreme animations and page transitions like explosive zooms and seamless layout reshuffling are some of the great examples we can see on websites like Apple.
-They catch people’s attention, and that’s never a bad thing.
+They grab attention, and that’s almost never a bad thing.